Agra Fort, India - Things to Do in Agra Fort

 Top Things to Do in Agra Fort

-Booking Tip: Food tours cost ₹1500-3000 per person and typically last 3-4 hours.
-Choose tours that include both street food and restaurant experiences.
-Visit during cooler months for comfort, and ensure your guide knows about any dietary restrictions.
+Booking Tip: Food tours typically cost ₹1500-3000 per person including tastings and last 3-4 hours.
+Choose tours that include both street food and restaurant experiences, and ensure the guide speaks your language well.
+Book with operators who prioritize food safety and hygiene standards.

 Getting There